billism1/KeyboardAudio/README.md

 Thank you CalcProgrammer1 for reverse engineering the USB IO for this keyboard and for providing working C++ code.
 See: http://www.reddit.com/r/MechanicalKeyboards/comments/2ij2um/corsair_k70_rgb_usb_protocol_reverse_engineering/

 Thank you Chris Lomont for providing a C# Fast Fourier transform (FFT) implementation that is easy to use.
 See: http://www.lomont.org/

+Thank you Corsair for producing a sweet keyboard.